Triphocius/Data-Science-and-ML-Breast-Cancer-Dataset/README.md

 Additional Considerations:

 Hyperparameter Tuning: Experiment with different hyperparameters (e.g., learning rate, batch size, number of layers, number of neurons) to optimize the model's performance.
-Regularization: Techniques like L1/L2 regularization or dropout can be used to prevent overfitting.
+Regularization: L1/L2 regularization are used to prevent overfitting.